SpeedScript: Utilities

 Although SpeedScript did not include a built-in spell checker, additional utilities were soon published.
 In December 1985, SpeedCheck was published in Compute!'s Gazette.
 This external utility accepts SpeedScript files (as well as those from compatible word processors, such as PaperClip) and spell-checked them against a user-defined dictionary.
 An enhanced 80-column version for the C128, SpeedCheck 128, was published in September 1988.

 Another utility, ScriptSave, was developed to provide automatic saving functionality to the Commodore 64 version of SpeedScript 3.0.
 This program creates a timer program to save documents to disk, before loading and running SpeedScript itself.

 Several additional utilities were published in the May 1987 issue of Compute!'s Gazette along with SpeedScript 3.2.
 ScriptRead was developed to identify and preview SpeedScript documents on a disk, with the ability to scratch any files no longer needed.
 This was an important addition as on a single-drive system there would be no way to save work if the disk became full.
 SpeedSearch provides full-text search of all SpeedScript documents on a disk, returning a count of how many times the searched word or phrase was used in each document.
 Date and Time Stamper introduces a program to the disk drive that adds time stamps to files on disk, then executes SpeedScript.

+SpeedCalc

+SpeedCalc is a spreadsheet program that first appeared in the January 1986 issue of Compute! and offers basic spreadsheet functionality.
+Like SpeedScript, it is a very long program.
+It was published for the Commodore 64, 128, Apple II and Atari 8 bit computers.